-It is a pleasure to thank Alberto Cattaneo, Ödül Tetik and Neeraj Deshmukh for helpful discussions and useful comments.
-I also thank Ödül Tetik for many discussions about geometric structures in view of stacks.
+I would like to thank Alberto Cattaneo, Ödül Tetik, and Neeraj Deshmukh for their helpful discussions and valuable comments.
+I am also grateful to Ödül Tetik for numerous discussions on geometric structures in the context of stacks.

-I would also like to thank the Institute of Mathematics, University of Zurich, where this paper was revisited and improved.
-The author is supported by the Scientific and Technological Research Council of Turkey (TÜBİTAK) under 2219-International Postdoctoral Research Fellowship Program (2021-1).

-I thank the anonymous Referee(s) for the comprehensive review.
-I would like to express my gratitude to the Referee(s) for the valuable comments and suggestions, which improved the quality of the manuscript.
+I would like to thank the Institute of Mathematics, University of Zurich, where this paper was revisited and improved.
+Additionally, I would acknowledge the support provided by The Scientific and Technological Research Council of Türkiye (TÜBİTAK) under 2219-International Postdoctoral Research Fellowship Programme (2021-1).
+I am grateful to the anonymous referees for their comprehensive review.
+I would like to express my gratitude for their valuable comments and suggestions, which improved the quality of the manuscript.

-A. Symmetries in the context of Lagrangian formalism
+A. Appendix A: symmetries in the context of Lagrangian formalism

-2 In what follows, we summarize basic ideas about symmetries of a theory.
+In what follows, we summarize basic ideas about symmetries of a theory.
 For more details, we refer to [4].